IDCE-MSGIS/sample_colab/README.md

-# sample_colab
+# My First Repo!
-Sample repository with a Google Colab Notebook
+This is my first Github repo.
+Notice that I have a nifty Colab file in here!